AlekEagle/cumulonimbus-docs/src/api/account.md

 :::

 ::: warning Ratelimit
 This endpoint uses a ratelimit that is separate from the rest of the API.
-This ratelimit is 1 request per 6 hours per IP address.
+This ratelimit is `1` request(s) per `6` hour(s) per IP address.
 Requests that are responded to with error codes `500 Internal Server Error` and `409 Conflict` are not counted towards this ratelimit.
 :::

 **Parameters**